iOS Security Engineer2018 - PRESENTYinkozi

 - Developed the TruePic iOS SDK to upload verified media and its metadata to TruePic servers.
 This development was done from scratch completely in Swift 4.
 TruePic is a photo verification platform that authenticates photos as being unedited: Truepic.com.

-- Implemented end-to-end encryption using the latest iOS crypto APIs released in iOS 10.
+- Implemented end-to-end encryption using the new iOS crypto APIs released in iOS 10.
 The metadata is encrypted using a hybrid scheme of RSA and AES-GCM with a 256bit hash.
 The metadata and the media are signed with a 256bit HMAC.

 - Developed an advanced custom camera view that clients of the framework present in their apps to capture images and/or video.
 Media can be saved to the Photos Library or to disk.